 La Laguna's Canarian Mansions

-Both the exterior and interior of the 19th-century Teatro Leal is a pleasingly over-the-top butterfly of a building that is open to the public only during performances.
+Both the exterior and interior of the 19th-century Teatro Leal create a pleasingly over-the-top butterfly of a building that is open to the public only during performances.

 Whenever you see an open door, peek inside – with luck the inner sanctum will also be open, but do remember that many are private residences or offices.